 After 1945, the greening of buildings initially received no new inspirations or impulses.
 The great post-war cleanup was the higher priority, both physically and mentally.
 Promising projects of the “Garden City” period slept, because the heirs of the remaining houses understood nothing of the art of pruning and had no desire to take care of greening on behalf of a few fruits.
 There was thus a pause until 1968 when the Eco / Environmental movement started; with it arose the ecologically-motivated greening of buildings.
-Many new green areas were created; particularly with high greening, a few difficulties arose too.
+Many new green areas were created.
+Particularly with high greening, a few difficulties arose too.

 While the environmental movement is not an "architectural style," it has nevertheless significantly impacted our towns and cities.
-The environmental groups which carried the "greening of houses" from the country to the cities were responsible for this.
-Inexpensive wall surface greening were intended to improve the inner-city climate: "Plant wild vine without expensive climbing aids on your house, and all will be good!" -- so were the appeals.
-"If you do it, do it right"- was announced, and so it was...
-"The greening" had begun, and full greening was the order of the day.
-Innumerable urban funding programs were established, giving away thousands of self climbing plants.
+In Germany the environmental movement has profoundly shaped the urban landscape.
+Environmental associations were and still are at the vanguard of this movement, spearheading the return of nature to the city.
+Low-cost facade greening was intended to improve the quality of life in inner-cities: "Plant a wild vine on your house and all will be good!"
+And so,"the greening" began, with full greening being the order of the day.
+Innumerable urban funding programs were established, giving away thousands of self-climbing plants for this purpose.
 The model was the greening of social housing construction of the 20's and 30's.
 Competitions like, "the most beautiful greening project in our city" were also held.